-Family Systems theory is the idea that there is an inherent connectedness in families, therefore family members react to one another, therefore if one member’s behavior changes, the other family members change their behaviors in response.
+Family Systems theory is the idea that there is an inherent connectedness in families, therefore family members react to one another.
+If one member’s behavior changes, the other family members change their behaviors in response.
 In other words, we are not “islands” unto ourselves, but we are affected by those in our family system and develop patterns of behavior based on this.
 We have various degrees of connection and disconnection with different family members as well.

 In my career, it has been important to me to help families identify their patterns and their connections with one another, then find tools and build skills in order to strengthen and rebuild relationships.
 I have seen that with guidance, families have the ability to work together again to communicate effectively and develop healthy patterns and relationships.